Facing the Giants: Critical reception

 The film received mostly negative reviews from mainstream critics.
-On Rotten Tomatoes, 16% of critics have given the film a positive review based on 25 reviews, with an average rating of 4.30/10.
+On Rotten Tomatoes, 17% of critics have given the film a positive review based on 24 reviews, with an average rating of 4.30/10.
 The site's critics consensus reads, "The tropes of both football and evangelical movies are gracelessly on parade in this banal, insipid drama."
-On Metacritic, the film has a weighted average score of 38 out of 100 based on reviews from 4 critics, indicating "generally unfavorable reviews".
+On Metacritic, the film has a weighted average score of 38 out of 100 based on reviews from 4 critics, indicating "generally unfavorable" reviews.

 Heather Boerner of Common Sense Media rated the film 3 out of 5 stars, categorizing it as "a heartwarming if overly religious story of faith" and saying its message would "speak to born-again men and their families, but, again, not their less-religious neighbors."
 Joel Rosenblatt of The Austin Chronicle, on the other hand, rated it 1 out of 5 stars, writing "Its feel-good storyline, shopworn message, and bottomless sermonizing would have played better in Sunday school than on the big screen, which is -- let's face it -- Babylon's turf."

 Box office

 In its first weekend, the film opened on 441 screens nationwide in the United States.
 Despite such a small number of theaters, the film opened in twelfth place with $1,343,537.
-The film ultimately was shown in over 1,000 theaters and grossed a total of $10,243,159.
+The film ultimately grossed a total of $10,243,159.
 The film opened in South Korea on April 16, 2010, eventually grossing $64,828.
 DVD sales have totaled 2.3 million units sold in 57 countries.

 Rating controversy

-In May 2006, the producers of Facing the Giants received notice from the Motion Picture Association of America (MPAA) that the film would be receiving a "Parental Guidance Suggested" rating, or PG rating.
+In May 2006, the producers of Facing the Giants received notice from the Motion Picture Association of America (MPAA) that the film would be receiving a "Parental Guidance Suggested" rating, or PG rating, for "some thematic elements".
 The Drudge Report picked up the story on June 8, 2006, which sparked a controversy alleging that the film was being given a "PG" rating solely because of its religious theme.

 According to the film's producers, they were told the motion picture received a PG rating because of its strong religious themes and because it elevated one religion over another.
 The MPAA later explained that Facing the Giants contains football violence and also deals with the mature topics of infertility and depression.

 The Kendrick brothers expected the PG rating because of the movie's mature themes and did not appeal the board's rating.